 Experiencing life as a woman for over six decades can make a person bold, wise and impatient.
-While I’ve shed that sense of limitless possibilities and invincibility that inspired my younger self to resist all attempts to pigeonhole me, the lessons learned by surviving the consequences, both economic and emotional, are now mine to share.
-Sharing those hard-won lessons lends worth to my existence.
+While I’ve shed that sense of limitless possibilities and invincibility that inspired my younger self to resist all attempts to pigeonhole me, the lessons I learned by surviving the consequences of that independence, both economic and emotional, are now mine to share.
+And that lends worth to my existence.

-I hope you will retuned often to read the insights of this grandmother who embraces each person who shares this planet with me, and all who will come after me, as my own bloodline.
-I pass along the old skills and new innovations (survival hacks) for living simply and exuberantly while thriving in a world gone mad – the lost practical arts of homemaking, gardening, cooking, sewing and making the best of what you have.
-In addition to these how-to guides, some days what I write will be more profound or (knowing me) passionately opinionated, and others days I might simply wander in streams of consciousness.
+I hope you will return often to read the insights of this grandmother who embraces each person who shares this planet with me and all who will come after me, as my own bloodline.
+I pass along the old skills and new innovations (survival hacks) for living simply and exuberantly while thriving in a world gone mad – the lost practical arts of homemaking, gardening, cooking, sewing, and making the best of what you have.
+In addition to these how-to guides, some days what I write will be more profound or (knowing me) passionately opinionated, and other days, I might simply wander in streams of consciousness.

-Considering the current state of affairs that we find ourselves, my goal is to balance honest observations with humor and positive solutions.
+Considering the current state of affairs in which we find ourselves, my goal is to balance honest observations with humor and positive solutions.
 This is not a diatribe; it is a conversation.
 Your respectful exchanges are welcome!

 In his commentary in the UT 1 last Sunday, John Wilkens offered a creative analogy to the annual homeless Point-in-Time Count […]